MorveN11/log-project/README.md

 # Log Message Format -  Manuel Morales

+> [!NOTE]
+> This project contains all the work I have done for the Log Message Format project in the Functional Programming in Programming V course.
+The project is part of the Functional Programming in Haskell.

 ## Introduction
 This project discusses the format of log messages, which consist of different types of log entries.
 Each log message starts with a character indicating its type, followed by additional information.